CreatieDrones/ConstantProfit/README.md

 7. Run the python code and monitor your profit and loss, and make any logic changes you need

 # Additional Info
-  you may donate to fund anything I need for learning purposes at the USDT TRC20 address: TKB2Lb2Mrb5CLcUGzE4ds9z9M7CtVhghAd Phemex website: https://phemex.com
+  Phemex website: https://phemex.com
   API section URL: https://phemex.com/account/api-management